A cohomological Seiberg-Witten invariant emerging from the adjunction inequality: Introduction

-\begin{acknowledgement} The author would like to express his deep gratitude to Mikio Furuta for the helpful suggestions, in particular the definition of the complex of surfaces, and for continuous encouragement during this work.
+\begin{acknowledgement} The author would like to express his deep gratitude to Mikio Furuta for helpful suggestions, in particular the definition of the complex of surfaces, and for continued encouragement during this work.
 The author would also like to express his appreciation to Nobuhiro Nakamura for telling him Ruberman's work on invariants of diffeomorphisms using $1$-parameter family.
-The author also wishes to thank Kouichi Yasui for a comment on \cref{ex: wall-crossing collection of surfaces}.
+The author also wishes to thank Kouichi Yasui for comment on \cref{ex: wall-crossing collection of surfaces}.
 A note in \cref{rem: comment on blowup formula} on the blowup formula is due to him.
 The author also thanks Genki Sato for a discussion on the simplicial complex theory.
-The author was supported by JSPS KAKENHI Grant Number 16J05569 and the Program for Leading Graduate Schools, MEXT, Japan. \end{acknowledgement}
+Finally, the author would like to express his deep gratitude to an anonymous referee for many valuable comments and suggestions.
+The author was supported by JSPS KAKENHI Grant Numbers 16J05569, 17H06461, 19K23412, 21K13785, and the Program for Leading Graduate Schools, MEXT, Japan. \end{acknowledgement}